 Despite the abundance of human and natural resources, Nigeria remains one of the poor countries in the world today.
 Nigeria has the largest population of poor people in Africa today (Some will blame it on the population size).
 Nigeria unlike countries like Ghana, Botswana, etc. suffers the most from population explosion.

 CORRUPTION, poor management of funds, political instability and poor governance continue to tear Nigeria apart.
 Nigeria although not the "most" violent in Africa, remains the most corrupt country in Africa today with very high unemployment rates.
-Almost all political figures in Nigeria today engage themselves in corrupt activities leaving the average guy on the streets with nothing but poverty and despair.
+Almost all political figures in Nigeria today engage themselves in corrupt activities leaving the average Nigerian on the streets with nothing but poverty, anger and despair.

 Between 45-60 percent of the total population of Nigeria lives below poverty line.
 Most people have given up on education because they find nothing useful to do with their degrees after college.
 These days you see children of school-going age roaming about on the streets hawking.

 About 3 to 5 million people are living with HIV/AIDS in Nigeria today.
 About 220,000 HIV/AIDS deaths were recorded in 2009 alone.
 Most children on the streets have lost either one or both parents to HIV/AIDS.
 Ethnic and religious conflicts especially between Muslims and Christians worsen the situation in certain parts of Nigeria today.
 Local terrorist groups such as the notorious Boko Haram (which means western education is evil) continue to terrorize several innocent people especially in the northern parts of the country.